dsheiko/cjsc/README.md

 ## <a name="a-file-modules"></a>File Modules

-If the exact filename is not found, then CJSC will try the required filename with the added extension of .js.

 ## The `module` object
-Every module has available `module` variable that references to an object representing the module.
+Every module has exposed `module` variable that references to an object representing the module.
-Like in [NodeJS](http://nodejs.org/api/modules.html) th object has following structure:
+Like in [NodeJS](http://nodejs.org/api/modules.html) the object has following structure:

 * module.id {string} - The identifier for the module.
 * module.filename {string} - The fully resolved filename to the module.